Indian-American appointed key member of US COVID-19 task force

 All the six deaths in the US are from the Washington state with 43 domestic cases and 48 cases of the individuals who returned to the US, officials said on Monday.
 Trump along with Pence reviewed the situation at the White House on Monday with top health officials and those leaders from the pharma corporate sector who are working on either vaccine or therapeutics for the COVID-19.

-Responding to her appointment, Verma said that in efforts to address the potential spread of the coronavirus, it is the time for healthcare facilities to redouble their erfforts on keeping patients safe from infections of any kind.
+Responding to her appointment, Verma, 49, said that in the efforts to address the potential spread of the coronavirus, it is the time for healthcare facilities to redouble their efforts on keeping the patients safe from infections of any kind.
 "Thank you @POTUS Trump, @VP Pence, & @SecAzar for the opportunity to serve America's patients & represent the @CMSGov perspective, which focuses on enforcing essential health and safety standards in America's healthcare facilities and protecting patients," she tweeted on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)